 Valeria Morales is the daughter of migrant farm worker mother from Eagle Pass, Texas and formerly undocumented immigrant father from Ciudad Juarez, Chihuahua.
 Through family roots and experience, she gained a passion for equity and access in education.
 She is a first-generation college graduate, with ten years of experience in creating access to higher education for low-income, first-generation and minoritized youth.

-In 2017, Valeria joined the Office of Pre-College Outreach and Engagement as the new Rural Pre-Collegiate Program Manager.
-In this position she supports the institution’s efforts in expanding pre-collegiate programming into rural communities of Colorado.
-Currently, Valeria oversees partnership programs from the western slope, eastern plains, the San Luis Valley, as well as local partnership programs.
-In May of 2019, Valeria graduating with her MA in Higher Education from CU Boulder, and soon hopes to pursue her Ed.D. in higher education to further her work in making higher education more accessible for Colorado’s youth.
+In 2017, Valeria joined the Office of Precollege Outreach and Engagement as the new Rural Precollegiate Program Manager.
+In this position she supports the institution’s efforts to expand precollegiate programming into rural communities of Colorado.
+Currently, Valeria oversees partnership programs from the Western Slope, Eastern Plains, the San Luis Valley, as well as local partnership programs.
+In May 2019, Valeria graduated with her MA in Higher Education from CU Boulder, and is pursuing her Ed.D. in higher education to further her work in making higher education more accessible for Colorado’s youth.